Your traffic didn’t disappear. It moved.

 Structure

 Does your content have JSON-LD schema, FAQ markup, and answer-first formatting?
 AI extractors parse structured data first.
 Unstructured prose gets skipped in favor of content with clear signals.
+The KDD 2024 research found that content blocks of 75–150 words with direct answer leads and named source statistics were cited up to 40% more frequently than unstructured content of identical quality.
+FAQPage schema alone delivers a 3.2× citation lift for Google AI Overviews (CXL, 100-page study).

 Factor 3